tashatsar/time-series-cross-validation/README.md

 1. Descriptive analysis, discovery of days-off, holidays, missing values and missing time periods.
 2. Missing values imputation using weekly seasonality.
 3. Division of time series into two groups: complete time series with big amount of observations and short time series with missing period.
-4. Testing on time series cross-validation three different models: Facebook Prophet (with parameters tuning on TS CV), Holt-Winters and auto ARIMA and for two groups of time series.
+4. Testing on time series cross-validation three different models: Facebook Prophet (with parameters tuning on TS CV), Holt-Winters and auto ARIMA for two groups of time series.
-5. Forecasting for 07 month of 2017 using the best model selected at the previous step.
+5. Forecasting using the best model selected at the previous step.